 PROCEDURES FOR THE STUDY

 This multimedia application is divided into four video modules on the science of and evidence-based treatment for alcohol use disorder, marijuana, opioids, and stimulants.
 Each video module consists of 2 or 3 videos that are approximately 3.5 to 5 minutes and include pre- and post-surveys.
 Modules with two videos should take approximately 20 - 30 minutes to complete, and those with three videos should take approximately 30- 40 minutes to complete.
-The health tracking application contains five short questions which students answer at a chosen time each day, relating to how students are doing, how each day is progressing, how strong cravings are, how confident students are that they won’t use, and what good things students did for themselves that day.
+The health tracking application contains contains thirteen short questions which students answer at a chosen time each day, relating to how students are doing, how each day is progressing, how strong cravings are, how confident students are that they won’t use, and what good things students did for themselves that day.
 These questions should take about 5 minutes each day to complete.
 A short use questionnaire asking how you like the application may appear on the health tracking application after you use the app for five days in a row.
 This should take 5 minutes to complete, and will be the same every time.

 To enroll in the program, you will have to complete informed consent online form and answer a series of setup questions about your demographics and preferences, such as when you would like to answer the daily health journal questions.
 There are no right or wrong answers to health journal questions.
 This setup process should take about 15 minutes.